Monday, 15 January 2024

 On side one the tracks “Day Is Done” and “Way To Blue” are reversed on the label and sleeve.
 The album actually plays “Way to Blue” followed by “Day is Done.”
 On subsequent pressings this error was corrected on the label, if not the sleeve.

-On my copy the pink Island label (with its Witchseason logo) has faded almost to white.
-Whether it was always like this or has faded due to exposure to the sun, I can’t say.
+On my copy the pink Island label (with its Witchseason logo) is almost white.
+Whether it was always like this or has faded due to exposure to the sun, I can't say.

 So, what I initially thought was a damaged and virtually worthless item was in fact correct and incredibly rare.
 I’ve no idea how many were made like this, but I’ve only ever seen a handful for sale online, so I’d estimate no more than 50 copies were produced.